AdobeDocs/analytics.pt-BR/help/analyze/report-builder/manage-requests/t-refresh-a-request.md

 Se você aumentar o intervalo de datas de uma solicitação e, então, atualizar a solicitação, o Report Builder adicionará células para acomodar o número adicional de períodos.

 1. Crie e execute uma solicitação.
-1. Depois que você tiver alterado a solicitação, clique com o botão direito do mouse na solicitação e escolha **[!UICONTROL Atualizar solicitação]** no menu de atalho.
-(Como alternativa, clique na solicitação e, em seguida, clique em **[!UICONTROL Atualizar]** na barra de ferramentas.)
+1. After you have changed the request, right-click the request, then choose **[!UICONTROL Refresh Request]** from the shortcut menu.
+(Alternatively, click in the request, then click **[!UICONTROL Refresh]** in the toolbar.)

-   O sistema exibe o formulário [!UICONTROL Atualizar solicitações]:
+   O sistema exibe o [!UICONTROL Refresh Requests] formulário:

    **Data de agora:** A data em que você deseja basear a atualização.
-Também conhecida como data [!UICONTROL de início].
+Também conhecida como a [!UICONTROL As Of] data.

-   **Definir para data atual em ações futuras de atualização:** habilitar esta opção informa ao Report Builder a sempre usar a data atual como a data [!UICONTROL De agora] (ou [!UICONTROL de início]).
-Você pode reverter essa configuração clicando em [!UICONTROL Opções] na barra de ferramentas.
+   **Definir como data atual em futuras ações de atualização:** Habilitar essa opção instrui o construtor de relatórios a sempre usar a data atual como a data [!UICONTROL Now] (ou [!UICONTROL As Of]).
+You can revert this setting by clicking [!UICONTROL Options] in the toolbar.
 1. Clique em **[!UICONTROL OK]**.

-   Quando uma atualização é bem-sucedida, o sistema relata esse fato com um ícone verde no [!UICONTROL Gerenciador de solicitações].
+   When a refresh is successful, the system reports this with a green icon on the [!UICONTROL Request Manager].